 Core Values/Agency Philosophy

-1. Consumers have the right to participate in decisions affecting their welfare.
+1. Individuals have the right to participate in decisions affecting their welfare.

-2. The basic process for promoting consumer growth involves:
+2. The basic process for promoting individual growth involves:

 This process helps to avoid dependency.

-3. When there is a difficulty with a consumer we:
+3. When there is a difficulty with an individual we:

 4. People have a tendency of meeting your expectations.
 Keep the expectations at an appropriate level for the individual and share in the joy of success.
 Be sensitive if/when goals aren't met.
 Avoid scapegoating and labeling.